 But disruptive innovation companies instead focussed on creating smaller hard drives (a product development).
 These smaller drives could fit in much smaller devices.
-Large clunky hard-drives soon looked out of date.
+Larger hard drives soon looked out of date.
 The disruptive companies gained market share at the expense of the sustaining ones.

 Disruptive innovation example - Netflix

 The way we watch movies at home is another example of disruptive innovation.
 In the past, you went to video stores like Blockbuster to rent a physical copy of a movie.
 No one does that now.